stitchdata/docs/_changelog-files/2024/2024-07-23-hubspot-v3-new-version.md

 Changes in this version include:

-- Upgrading to V3 of the Hubspot API.
+- Upgrading `owners` API endpoint from v2 to v3.
 - Updating the primary key in the `owners` table from `ownerId` to `id`.
 - Schema modifications to align with the Hubspot API.
-- Updating of the Hubspot `owners` documentation link.

 Full details can be found on the pull request against the open sourced integration [here](https://github.com/singer-io/tap-hubspot/pull/256).